 My book The Disorder of Things: Metaphysical Foundations of the Disunity of Science (Harvard University Press, 1993) articulates a non-reductive, indeterministic, and pluralistic metaphysics, and argues that this is much better suited to understanding contemporary science, especially biology, than is the monistic physicalism assumed by most contemporary philosophers of science.
 This general picture provided the background for extended critical discussion of evolutionary psychology and rational choice theory in Human Nature and the Limits of Science (Oxford University Press, 2001), in which I also insist on the necessity of a pluralistic understanding of human nature.
 Humans and Other Animals (Oxford, 2002) collects a number of papers on issues very broadly related to the classification of organisms.
 And my book, Darwin’s Legacy: What Evolution Means Today (Oxford, 2003) provides a brief and sometimes provocative account of the contemporary implications of evolution, addressed to a general audience.

-For the last ten years or so, my reserach has focused on philosophical issues concerning the interpretation and implications of genetics and genomics.
+From 2002-12, as Director of the ESRC Centre for Genomics in Society (Egenis), my research focused on philosophical issues concerning the interpretation and implications of genetics and genomics.
 I have written a book in collaboration with Professor Barry Barnes on a sociological and philosophical introduction to contemporary genomics: Genomes and What to Make of Them (University of Chicago Press, 2008).
 A number of my recent papers on these topics are collected in Processes of LIfe: Essays in the Philosophy of Biology (Oxford University Press, 2012).

-From 2013 to 2018, I will be working on the ERC-funded project, A Process Ontology for Contemporary Biology.
-This project aims to articualte a process-centred ontology that, I argue, will be better suited to understanding the biological and biomedical sciences than traditional thing- or substance-based ontologies.
+From 2013 to 2018, I was working on the ERC-funded project, A Process Ontology for Contemporary Biology.
+This project aimed to articualte a process-centred ontology that, I argue, is better suited to understanding the biological and biomedical sciences than traditional thing- or substance-based ontologies.
+The key output of this project was the book, co-edited with Daniel Nicholson, Everything Flows: Towards a Processual Philosophy of Biology, available open access from Oxford University Press.

 For more information on my books, see my 'Other' page.